Ultimate Quilotoa Guide: Quilotoa Lake + Quilotoa Loop Trek

 - The water in Laguna Quilotoa is 250 meters deep (820 feet) at its deepest point.

-Quilotoa is located within the Illinizas Ecological Reserve, a larger ecological reserve within Ecuador that includes the Illinizas, a pair of volcanic mountains nearby.
+Quilotoa is located within the Illinizas Ecological Reserve, a larger ecological reserve within Ecuador that includes the Illinizas, a pair of volcanic mountains nearby considered among the more challenging summits in Ecuador.

 Can You Swim in Quilotoa?